 Dr Kamalini Lokuge

-Dr Kamalini Lokuge was Femili PNG’s founding Director and served as a member of the Femili PNG Management Committee from its inception until February 2016.
+Dr Kamalini Lokuge was Femili PNG’s founding Director and served as a member of the Femili PNG Board from its inception until February 2016.
 Kamalini then served as Femili PNG’s Research Director from February 2016 until April 2017.

 Kamalini’s contribution has been instrumental in setting up and guiding the organisation, and has included: